skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 D3 visa is for highly skilled professionals

 - Salary at least 1.5 times the national minimum wage
-- Requires higher education diploma or 5-6 years of experience
+- Requires higher education diploma or 5-6 years of experience.
+Although as of late, immigration office is tend to decline no-diploma applications that rely solely on work experience
 - If applying with promise of contract (not present currently), then 10k EUR in savings
 - Since this is intended for more than 1 year stay, it is a **national visa**